katopz/best-practices/best-practices-for-building-a-microservice-architecture.md

 ### Service Essentials

-A service (and it's API) is only as good as it's documentation.
+A service (and its API) is only as good as its documentation.
 It's critical to have clear and easy to approach usage documentation for each service.
 Ideally, usage documentation for all services should be in a common place.
 Service teams shouldn't have to think too hard about where documentation is for a service they're using.

 **What should happen when the API changes?**